Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 • You submit the $6,000 medical claim to your medical insurance plan.
 Let’s say it has a $1,000 deductible with a 20% copay and a $500 prescription deductible

 • You submit the amounts shown as “Patient’s Responsibility” to the travel insurance.
-Unless you already satisfied some or all your deductibles, you’ll be claiming payment for $4000 ($6,000 – $1,000 medical deductible & $500 prescription deductible)
+Unless you already satisfied some or all your deductibles, you’ll be claiming payment for $4000 (80% of the remainder of this: $6,000 – $1,000 medical deductible & $500 prescription deductible)

 Here’s a little detail that’s good to know: You probably will have to pay your medical bills yourself while on your trip.
 That’s because travel insurance plans are “indemnification” plans (you will be reimbursed – indemnified) after your trip by the insurance company.
 Travel insurance is not a “pay on behalf of” plan.
 You don’t just give the medical facility a card.
 In some cases, a few companies can advance payment to the medical facility, but it’s on a case-by-case basis.